-We have prepared our consolidated financial statements in accordance with IFRS as issued by the IASB.
-IFRS represents standards and interpretations approved by the IASB and are comprised of IFRS, International Accounting Standards ("IAS's"), and interpretations issued by the IFRS Interpretations Committee ("IFRIC's") and the former Standing Interpretations Committee ("SIC's").
-The consolidated financial statements have been prepared in accordance with IFRS standards and interpretations effective as of December 31, 2023.
+We have prepared our consolidated financial statements in accordance with IFRS Accounting Standards as issued by the IASB.
+IFRS Accounting Standards represents standards and interpretations approved by the IASB.
+International Accounting Standards ("IAS's"), and interpretations issued by the IFRS Interpretations Committee ("IFRIC's") and the former Standing Interpretations Committee ("SIC's").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards and interpretations effective as of December 31, 2024.